-- 7.2.22 Recreational impacts and urban edge effects from housing proposed in the Bradford Core Strategy risks reducing Annex 1 and migratory bird populations, habitat viability and range within the South Pennine Moors Phase 2 SPA.
+- 7.2.26 Recreational impacts and urban edge effects from housing proposed in the Bradford Core Strategy risks reducing Annex 1 and migratory bird populations, habitat viability and range within the South Pennine Moors Phase 2 SPA.
 The release of greenfield sites for development (of any type) could result in a loss of supporting habitat for SPA birds, particularly within around 2.5km of the SPA boundary.
 Increased risks of fire could reduce the extent and viability of Annex 1 and migratory bird habitat.
-There is a risk of cat predation affecting bird populations and range within Rombalds / Ilkley Moor. - 7.2.23 However, the Core Strategy establishes a reasonable and pragmatic strategic approach to reducing the risk of adverse effects (in policy SC8, and through a reduction in the settlement housing figures focused on settlements closest to the SPA/SAC, particularly Rombalds / Ilkley

-Moor) to demonstrate that adverse effects are capable of being avoided and/or mitigated.
-Work to continue towards implementing these measures will be needed during preparation of the Allocations DPD to ensure that:
+There is a risk of cat predation affecting bird populations and range within Rombalds / Ilkley Moor. - 7.2.27 However, the Core Strategy establishes a reasonable and pragmatic strategic approach to reducing the risk of adverse effects in Policy SC8, which enables the HRA to demonstrate that adverse effects are capable of being avoided and/or mitigated.
+Work to continue towards implementing these measures will be undertaken during preparation of the Allocations DPD to ensure that: - (a) Delivery and funding mechanisms are established through a Supplementary Planning Document to ensure that additional recreational sites are brought forward to divert recreational pressures away from the European sites, coupled with strategic access management and monitoring measures; and - (b) Greenfield sites to be released for development (of any type) do not include areas of important supporting habitat regularly used by foraging SPA birds, and that a sufficiently robust network of offsite foraging habitats continues to exist.

-- (a) Delivery and funding mechanisms are established to ensure that additional recreational sites are brought forward to divert recreational pressures away from the European sites and important areas of supporting habitat, coupled with strategic access management and monitoring measures; and - (b) Greenfield sites to be released for development do not include areas of important supporting habitat, and that a sufficiently robust network of offsite foraging habitats continues to exist. - 7.2.24 Taking into account the strategic approach to reducing and managing the identified risks, it can be concluded that the Core Strategy Publication Draft will not result in adverse effects on the ecological integrity of the South Pennine Moors Phase 2 SPA as a result of these impacts. - 7.2.25 Traffic-related atmospheric pollution could affect the extent, structure and composition of the habitats of Annex 1 and migratory bird species.
+- 7.2.28 Taking into account the strategic approach to reducing and managing the identified risks, and the potential for more detailed assessment in a lower tier plan (the Allocations DPD), it can be concluded that the Core Strategy (Proposed Modifications) will not result in adverse effects on the ecological integrity of the South Pennine Moors Phase 2 SPA as a result of these impacts. - 7.2.29 Traffic-related atmospheric pollution could affect the extent, structure and composition of the habitats of Annex 1 and migratory bird species.
 There is currently insufficient data to make a fuller assessment.
-It is envisaged that more detailed traffic modelling will be undertaken during the pre-allocations testing stage, which will precede the selection of sites to be released for development by the Allocations DPD, to ensure that traffic growth resulting from new development does not add significantly to levels of traffic and atmospheric pollution on roads within 200m of the European sites.
+It is envisaged that more detailed traffic modelling will be undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD, to ensure that traffic growth resulting from new development does not add significantly to levels of traffic and atmospheric pollution on roads within 200m of the European sites.